Secure Sparse Matrix Multiplications and their Applications to Privacy-Preserving Machine Learning: Private estimation of the public knowledge

 \section{Private estimation of the public knowledge}

-As explained in Section \ref{sec:minimize-prior-knowledge}, there are several ways to construct a matrix template, i.e., to find upper bounds on the number of non-zeros in the rows in certain quantiles of the data.
-While this matrix template limits the prior knowledge necessary, we can further enhance privacy by estimating it using privacy-preserving techniques.
-This section details three techniques to estimate privately matrix templates: based on MPC, based on Differential Privacy, and on the population distribution.
+While matrix templates minimize the necessary prior knowledge, we can further enhance privacy by estimating it using privacy-preserving techniques.
+This section details how to estimate privately matrix templates based on MPC and on Differential Privacy.
+Moreover, Appendix \ref{app:pop-dist} shows how to estimate them based on the population distribution.